 To help you get started, here’s a list of proposed Twin-Bucket Kit Contents; cost is as little as $10 if you use recyclables.
 Twin-Bucket-Leaflet is a Word document that you can personalize with your logo or that of a sponsor.
 Copy the 3-panel leaflet in black and white on both sides of the sheet and fold.
 Portland volunteers have contributed sample Presenter Guidelines.
 There’s also a tent card sign for the exhibit, a list of resources on resilient sanitation and a list of addresses of physical and online sites where you can find parts and supplies.
 (This complements the regularly updated page on the PHLUSH site).

 What if there are questions you can’t answer?
 Well, all people have to do is email questions to the team at PHLUSH.

 We’re standing to respond to inquiries and refer you to useful links.
 You can also request an orientation by phone.
-If you live in Portland, Oregon, kits are available on loan from Neighbors West-Northwest at 2257 NW Raleigh St (contact Jen Kirk) and from Southeast Uplift (contact Jay Derderian).
+If you live in Portland, Oregon, kits are available on loan from Neighbors West-Northwest at 2257 NW Raleigh St (contact Anastasia Zurcher) and from Southeast Uplift (contact Jay Derderian).